 Retailer Cashing Bonus: An incentive provided to a lottery retailer to reward and encourage them to redeem and cash winning tickets.

-Retailer Commission: The fees that are paid to a lottery retailer by the lottery based on the retailer's sales, and in many cases, cashing of winning tickets.
+Retailer Commission: The amount paid to a lottery retailer by the lottery in return for selling lottery tickets; the commission is based on the retailer’s sales, and in many cases, cashing of winning tickets.

 Rollover: The continued accumulation of a jackpot when drawn numbers are not matched by any ticket sold.

-Scratcher: A lottery ticket on which a player scratches latex coating from one of more play areas to determine if he or she has won, as indicated by the symbols and words that are revealed (see Instant Game).
+Scratcher: A lottery ticket on which a player scratches latex coating from one of more play areas to determine if he or she has won, as indicated by the symbols and words that are revealed.
+(See also Instant Game.)